Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Abstract

 \section{Abstract}

 \glspl{bvoc} play a critical role in biosphere-atmosphere interactions, being a key factor in the physical and chemical properties of the atmosphere and climate.
-Acquiring large and fine-grained \gls{bvoc} emission maps is expensive and time-consuming, so most of the available \gls{bvoc} data are obtained on a loose and sparse sampling grid or on small regions.
+Acquiring large and fine-grained \gls{bvoc} emission maps is expensive and time-consuming, so most available \gls{bvoc} data are obtained on a loose and sparse sampling grid or on small regions.
 However, high-resolution \gls{bvoc} data are desirable in many applications, such as air quality, atmospheric chemistry, and climate monitoring.
-In this work, we propose to investigate the possibility of enhancing \gls{bvoc} acquisitions, taking a step forward in explaining the relationships between plants and these compounds.
-We do so by comparing the performances of several state-of-the-art neural networks proposed for \gls{sisr}, showing how to adapt them to correctly handle emission data through preprocessing.
+In this work, we investigate the possibility of enhancing \gls{bvoc} acquisitions, further explaining the relationships between the environment and these compounds.
+We do so by comparing the performances of several state-of-the-art neural networks proposed for image \gls{sr}, adapting them to overcome the challenges posed by the large dynamic range of the emission and reduce the impact of outliers in the prediction.
 Moreover, we also consider realistic scenarios, considering both temporal and geographical constraints.
-Finally, we present possible future developments in terms of \gls{sr} generalization, considering the scale-invariance property and super-resolving emissions from unseen compounds.
+Finally, we present possible future developments regarding \gls{sr} generalization, considering the scale-invariance property and super-resolving emissions from unseen compounds.

 \glsresetall